 Vets that perform CT imaging typically study the internal anatomy in high-resolution and great detail, outperforming other methods such as radiography or ultrasound.
 As such, CT scans are an ideal method for staging cancer in pets and diagnosing complex orthopaedic conditions or dental abscesses.

 The results of the CT scan will also help our vets plan the surgical approach and shorten the time spent on surgery.
-With pinpoint precision provided by the results, our vets will be able to perform any operations required safely and accurately, without needing to spend too much time with your pet on anaesthesia.
+With pinpoint precision provided by the results, our Singapore vets will be able to perform any operations required safely and accurately, without needing to spend too much time with your pet on anaesthesia.

 The cat in this CT 3D reconstruction video was suffering from a locked jaw, with severe bone adhesion of the jaw onto the facial bone.
 This means that the cat was prevented from opening its jaw.
 The CT scan allowed for accurate diagnosis of this condition and helped the vet plan for appropriate and precise surgical treatment of the area.